Social Work, B.S.W.

 *

-Social work majors who take the SWK course instead of STA course will need to also take a general math course to meet the MAC requirement.
-MAT 112 is recommended.
+Social Work majors who take SWK 225 instead of STA 108 will need to also take a general math course to meet the MAC requirements; MAT 112 is recommended.

 All students must establish elementary competence in culture and human diversity.
 To do so, a student may establish foreign language proficiency (through 102) at the elementary level (0-6 credits) or complete 6 credits in course work chosen from the courses listed.